TommyBark/LitigAItor-mini/README.md

   chmod +x runpod_script.sh
   ./runpod_script.sh
   ```
-6. To access the app from anywhere use url `https://[your-pod-id]-[exposed-http-port].proxy.runpod.net/` for example `https://aco6ex0fp2hqrq-8080.proxy.runpod.net/`
+6. To access the app from anywhere use url `https://[your-pod-id]-[exposed-http-port].proxy.runpod.net/` for example `https://aco6ex0fp2hqrq-8080.proxy.runpod.net/` , use username `user` and password that was setup earlier.

 Alternatively you can use `Dockerfile` to build and push the image to docker.io where you can reuse it in the Runpod.